 The manager will make a determination of exempt status and notify the resident.
 If the resident disagrees with the determination, he or she may file a grievance under the BHA grievance procedure.

-The exemption status for each household member will be indicated on the notice of tenant share Families with non-exempt members will receive a list of community service and self-sufficiency opportunities.
+The exemption status for each household member will be entered on the client worksheet.
+Families with non-exempt members will receive a list of community service and self-sufficiency opportunities.

 9.7.5 Continuing Determination of Exemption and Compliance